bbqz007/ocni/README.md

   * a cpp implement sdk for android java and ios oc interface (api).
   * cpp code interact with the android java and ios oc layer.
   * there are adapter layer codes interacting with the android java layer, using jni apis.
-  * now also a copy of similar codes interacting with ios oc layer is needed.
+  * now also an anthoer copy of similar codes interacting with ios oc layer is needed.
   * how can simply port the **jni** version codes to **oc** version.

 ### mapping jni api calls to oc calls